anujb/Xamarin.BindingSample/doc/README.md

 This sample consists of three distinct source projects:

--XCode Project in Objective-C
+- XCode Project in Objective-C
--MonoTouch Binding classes
+- MonoTouch Binding classes
--MonoTouch Sample Project
+- MonoTouch Sample Project

 To compile the binding classes execute the following commands from the root directory: